our-story-media/ourstory-resources/doc_gen/guide/creation/README.md

 ::: tip Outcome of Step

 Each group should have produced a Story within the tablet application which represents their narrative.
+A community video should also have been created by representives from each group.

 :::